The Delicious Crescent

 • ¼ teaspoon almond extract

-• 3¼ cups whole wheat pastry flour, (or sub 50% with all purpose flour)
+• 3¼ cups whole wheat pastry flour (or half all-purpose)

 • 1 tablespoon baking powder